Exposure and Bracketing of an Impacted Tooth

 What happens if the eye tooth will not erupt when proper space is available?

 In cases where the eye teeth will not erupt spontaneously, the orthodontist and oral surgeon work together to get these unerupted eye teeth to erupt.
-Each case must be evaluated on an individual basis but treatment will usually involve a combined effort between the orthodontist and the oral surgeon.
-The most common scenario will call for the orthodontist to place braces on the teeth (at least the upper arch).
+Each case must be evaluated on an individual basis, but treatment will usually involve a combined effort between the orthodontist and the oral surgeon.
+The most common scenario will call for the orthodontist to place braces on the teeth.
 A space will be opened to provide room for the impacted tooth to be moved into its proper position in the dental arch.
 If the baby eye tooth has not fallen out already, it is usually left in place until the space for the adult eye tooth is ready.
 Once the space is ready, the orthodontist will refer the patient to the oral surgeon to have the impacted eye tooth exposed and bracketed.

 In a simple surgical procedure performed in the surgeon’s office, the gum on top of the impacted tooth will be lifted up to expose the hidden tooth underneath.
 If there is a baby tooth present, it will be removed at the same time.
 Once the tooth is exposed, the oral surgeon will bond an orthodontic bracket to the exposed tooth.
 The bracket will have a miniature gold chain attached to it.
 The oral surgeon will guide the chain back to the orthodontic arch wire where it will be temporarily attached.
 Sometimes the surgeon will leave the exposed impacted tooth completely uncovered by suturing the gum up high above the tooth or making a window in the gum covering the tooth (on selected cases located on the roof of the mouth).
 Most of the time, the gum will be returned to its original location and sutured back with only the chain remaining visible as it exits a small hole in the gum.